nickyiliwang0000/h/applied-javascript/advanced-array-methods.md

 ```

 ### More native methods
-The following methods are included (among others) in JavaScript to help sort data: `.filter()` `.map()` and `.reduce()`.
+The following methods are included (among others) in JavaScript to help sort data: `.map()` and `.filter()`.

 <!-- `.map()`, `.filter()` and `.reduce()` are considered pure functions.  -->
-Each of these methods iterates over an array or object in a slightly different way.
-But two things all these methods have in common are:
+These methods iterates over an array or object in a slightly different way.
+But the two things these methods have in common are:
 1. each one uses a callback function to define the task to be performed on the data
-1. each one returns something (an array or a value) instead of changing the array provided to it
+2. each one returns something (an array or a value) instead of changing the array provided to it

 #### `.map()`
 We give the `.map()` method an array and a set of directions (i.e. a **callback function**) about what to do with each item in that array.
 The `.map()` method then gives us back (i.e. **returns**) an array of each item with the thing done to it.
 Because it returns an array, it's smart to store the return in a variable.